Slevinski/signwriting_2010_tools/README.md

 The `source` directory is used to organize the main input of the build process.

 #### SVG Files
-Scalar Vector Graphic files are converted to TrueType outlines with FontForge scripting.
+The Scalar Vector Graphic files are converted to TrueType outlines with FontForge scripting.
+Depending on the quality of the SVG, the lines can be distored and the fill can be chaotic.

+An additional sanitization of the SVGs is planned that converts the SVG to PNG with `Inkscape` command lines.
+Then the PNG files are converted to SVG with `potrace`.
+Then the sanitized SVGs are imported into FontForge.

 The source SVG files required to build the fonts are available from the [SignWriting 2010 Fonts][29] project.

-The SVGs of the compatibility glyphs for the character set "S1234567890abcdef" are based on [Source Sans Pro][25] written by Paul D. Hunt and licensed under SIL Open Font License.
+The SVGs and PNGs of the compatibility glyphs for the character set "S1234567890abcdef" are based on [Source Sans Pro][25] written by Paul D. Hunt and licensed under SIL Open Font License.
 These files and more are available in the `other-svg` directory.